 I then randomly deleted 12 observations of income (Y) and substituted the mean.
-The dataset with the mean imputations is shown by the red dots.
+The red dots are the mean-imputed data.

 Blue circles with red dots inside them represent non-missing data.
-Blue circles that are empty represent the missing data.
-If you look across the graph at Y=39, you will see a row of red dots without blue circles.
+Empty Blue circles represent the missing data.
+If you look across the graph at Y = 39, you will see a row of red dots without blue circles.
 These represent the imputed values.

-The dotted red line represents the new best fit regression line with the imputed data.
-As you can see, it is less steep than the original line, and the new correlation is now r=.39.
-It is still significant, but it is clearly biased toward 0.
+The dotted red line is the new best fit regression line with the imputed data.
+As you can see, it is less steep than the original line.
+Adding in those red dots pulled it down.